CJ Alberts

 image

 Four very compelling choices!
-Happy voting and remember we are reading The House of Beauty by Arabelle Sicardi in December.
+Happy voting and remember we are reading Whidbey by T Kira Madden in April, today is your last day to sign up.

 book coverbook coverbook coverbook cover